heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 IPv6 addresses are 128-bits.
 IPv6 addresses are eight groups of hexadecimals (0-9, a-f).
 Unfortunately there is not yet consensus on what these groups that make up the address should be called.
 Various terms exist: nibble, quartet, hextet, piece, chunk.
 No matter what term you use, you can say an IPv6 address is made up of 8 chunks, pieces, nibbles, etc.  These terms all mean the same thing.

 In almost all cases, a node will be on a /64 network.
 In other words, the prefix is the portion of the address which matches for all nodes on that network, and is the first 64 bits--the first half.
-The second half is the interface ID and will be unique for every host on that link (prefix).
+The second half is the interface ID and will be unique for every host on that link (on that prefix).

 So let's take the following IPv6 address: `2001:db8::4045:4dff:fecc:bae2`

 We can see this is only 6 chunks, not 8, and IPv6 addresses have 8 chunks.
 This is because there are several circumstances in which you can shorten an IPv6 address, for convenience, and the shortened form is always used when possible.

 Let's use the address ``2001:0db8:0000:0000:0000:0011:0000:1111`` and then progressively shorten it to show you the shortening rules:
 1. If a chunk has any leading zeros, they can be removed.
 So the 2nd and 6th chunks have leading zeros, which we can remove, giving us a shorter address of `2001:db8:0000:0000:0000:11:0000:1111`.
 1. If a chunk contains only 0s, you can write that chunk as a single 0.
-So `2001:db8:0000:0000:0000:11:0000:1111` can be shortened to "2001:db8:0:0:0:11:0:1111".
+So `2001:db8:0000:0000:0000:11:0000:1111` can be shortened to `2001:db8:0:0:0:11:0:1111`.
 1. A single contiguous string of 0s can be shortened to simply `::`.
 You can only do this once in an address.
-So `2001:db8:0000:0000:0000:11:0000:1111` would become `2001:db8::11:0:1111`
+So `2001:db8:0000:0000:0000:11:0:1111` would become `2001:db8::11:0:1111`

 ANY of the aforementioned addresses are equally valid and useable.
-However, you will commonly only see the fully shortened forms, or the full-length forms.
+However, you will commonly only see the fully shortened form, or the full-length form.

-Using this address, if we know this is on a /64 subnet, we would therefore know that in this case the e first half of the IPv6 address is the prefix, and the second half is the interface ID:
+Using this address, if we know this is on a /64 subnet, we would therefore know that in this case the first half of the IPv6 address is the prefix, and the second half is the interface ID:

-        IP:
-        2001:0db8:0000:0000:0000:0011:0000:1111
+         2001:0db8:0000:0000:0000:0011:0000:1111/64
         Prefix              :    Interface ID
         2001:0db8:0000:0000 :    0000:0011:0000:1111
         this part is the    :    this part will be unique same for all hosts  :    for each host on the on the link         :    link

-So we can conclude that all of these IPv6 addresses are on the same link.
+With this understanding, we can conclude that all of the following IPv6 addresses are on the same link.
 Please note you will NOT normally see addresses written except in full-length or fully shortened form as below:

         2001:0db8:0000:0000:0000:0011:0000:1111/64
         2001:db8::0011:0:1112/64